 Incredible doesn’t even begin to describe Kelly Bonbright’s journey from Dominican to Hollywood.

-Kelly has returned for her 16th year at Pixar Animation Studios as Script Supervisor on Pixar's 2021 feature film after spending the past year as Assistant to the Director of Post Production - Animation - Features and Series at Netflix in Hollywood.
-While with Netflix, she purchased and remodeled a condo with her family at Belmont Shore in Long Beach and hung out at 4th Street / Retro Row, a kitschy strip of coffee shops, thrift, and vintage stores.
+Kelly took a year off from Pixar in 2019 to work as Assistant to the Director of Post Production - Animation - Features and Series at Netflix in Hollywood.
+While with Netflix, she purchased and remodeled a condo in Belmont Shore, Long Beach.
+Her favorite neighborhood is 4th Street / Retro Row, a kitschy strip of coffee shops, thrift, and vintage stores.

 “I wanted to experience working in the heart of the entertainment industry and living the L.A. energy for a bit,” Kelly says.
 “I learned the fast-paced Netflix culture and the burgeoning streaming business.”

 In June 2018, the 2005 graduate, who earned her BFA in Graphic Art and Design in the Department of Art, Design and Visual Studies along with a BA in Communications in the Department of Communication and Media Studies, walked the red carpet at the world premiere of Disney Pixar’s Incredibles 2.
-Kelly has worked at Pixar Animation Studios for 15 years, most recently as Script Supervisor for Incredibles 2, which shattered box office expectations at $183.2M – the largest opening weekend in animated film history.
+It was her first feature film as Script Supervisor.
+The movie shattered box office expectations at $183.2M – the largest opening weekend in animated film history at the time.

 With her strong training in the School of Liberal Arts and Education in studio and digital art, Kelly began an internship with Pixar in Consumer Products in 2004.
 She assisted in the production of toys, books, and video games, just as production on The Incredibles was wrapping up.